CBBIO/FANTASIA/docs/source/method.rst

 8. ID of the reference protein bearing the closest embedding.
 9. Organism the target reference protein belongs to.
 10. Reliability index (RI).

+Each of these outputs is generated **once per identified GO term**, limited to the top-:math:`k` closest reference proteins, and **per protein language model used**.
+This ensures that the output provides a structured, model-specific view of the functional annotations while maintaining efficiency in data representation.

 Reliability Index (RI)
 ^^^^^^^^^^^^^^^^^^^^^^